ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group : this resource is fixed and indicates that this specification is used.
 Other applications that run on a KDC implementing this specification MUST NOT use this same resource.

-* /ace-group/GID : one sub-resource to /ace-group is implemented for each group the KDC manages.
-These resources are identified by the group identifiers of the groups the KDC manages (in this example, the group identifier has value "GID").
+* /ace-group/GROUPNAME : one sub-resource to /ace-group is implemented for each group the KDC manages.
+These resources are identified by the group identifiers of the groups the KDC manages (in this example, the group identifier has value "GROUPNAME").
 These resources support GET and POST method.

-* /ace-group/GID/pub-key : this sub-resource is fixed and supports GET and FETCH methods.
+* /ace-group/GROUPNAME/pub-key : this sub-resource is fixed and supports GET and FETCH methods.

-* /ace-group/GID/policies: this sub-resource is fixed and supports the GET method.
+* /ace-group/GROUPNAME/policies: this sub-resource is fixed and supports the GET method.

-* /ace-group/GID/ctx-num: this sub-resource is fixed and supports the GET method.
+* /ace-group/GROUPNAME/ctx-num: this sub-resource is fixed and supports the GET method.

-* /ace-group/GID/NODE: one sub-resource to /ace-group/GID is implemented for each node in the group the KDC manages.
-These resources are identified by the node name (in this example, the node name has value "NODE").
+* /ace-group/GROUPNAME/NODENAME: one sub-resource to /ace-group/GROUPNAME is implemented for each node in the group the KDC manages.
+These resources are identified by the node name (in this example, the node name has value "NODENAME").
 These resources support GET, PUT and DELETE methods.

-* /ace-group/GID/NODE/pub-key: one sub-resource to /ace-group/GID/NODE is implemented for each node in the group the KDC manages.
-These resources are identified by the node name (in this example, the node name has value "NODE").
+* /ace-group/GROUPNAME/NODENAME/pub-key: one sub-resource to /ace-group/GROUPNAME/NODENAME is implemented for each node in the group the KDC manages.
+These resources are identified by the node name (in this example, the node name has value "NODENAME").
 These resources support the POST method.

 The details for the handlers of each resource are given in the following sections.
 These endpoints are used to perform the operations introduced in {{key-distr}}.
 Note that the url-path given here are default names: implementations are not required to use these names, and can define their own instead.